Annual Review of Medicine

 The Annual Review of Medicine is a peer-reviewed medical journal that publishes review articles about all aspects of medicine.
 It was established in 1950.
 Its longest-serving editors have been William P. Creger (1974–1993) and C. Thomas Caskey (2001–2019).
-The current editor is Mary E. Klotman.
-As of 2022, Journal Citation Reports gives the journal a 2021 impact factor of 16.048, ranking it seventh of 139 titles in the category "Medicine, Research & Experimental".
+The current editor is Howard A. Rockman As of 2023, Annual Review of Medicine is being published as open access, under the Subscribe to Open model.
+As of 2025, Journal Citation Reports gives the journal a 2024 impact factor of 22.1, ranking it second of 195 titles in the category "Medicine, Research & Experimental".

 History

 The first volume of the journal was published in 1950 by the nonprofit publishing company Annual Reviews.
 It noted that the more "active" areas of medicine would be covered in each volume, while other subdisciplines would be covered every two or three years.
 Its first editor was Windsor C. Cutting.
 In 1996, it was one of the first Annual Reviews journals to be published electronically.

 Editors of volumes

 Dates indicate publication years in which someone was credited as a lead editor or co-editor of a journal volume.
 The planning process for a volume begins well before the volume appears, so appointment to the position of lead editor generally occurred prior to the first year shown here.
 An editor who has retired or died may be credited as a lead editor of a volume that they helped to plan, even if it is published after their retirement or death.